 Homestyle Chili is any kind of meat, or combination of meats, and/or vegetables cooked with beans, chili peppers, various spices and other ingredients.
 Homestyle chili may be any color.
-Beans are required.
+Beans are required and should be visible in every spoonful.
 Preference is not given to either cut, ground, shredded or cubed meat.
-Seafood is allowed.